naughtyfruit53/FastApiv1.6/docs/archive/implementation_reports/RBAC_MIGRATION_EXECUTIVE_SUMMARY.md

 ### Migration Status: 🟢 **96% Complete - Production Ready**

-The RBAC and tenant enforcement migration has successfully transformed the TritIQ Business Suite into a secure, maintainable, and compliant platform.
+The RBAC and tenant enforcement migration has successfully transformed the TRITIQ BOS into a secure, maintainable, and compliant platform.
 With:

 - ✅ **1,115 endpoints** secured
 - ✅ **114 backend files** migrated